GooTechnologies/learn/tutorials/solar-system/index.md

 <strong>addRotation</strong> is a useful function of the Goo Engine injected into the entity by the <a href="//code.gooengine.com/latest/docs/TransformComponent.html">TransformComponent</a>.

-[alert type="info"]*ctx* stands for *context* and it hosts a couple of cool objects.
+<div class="alert alert-info" role="alert">*ctx* stands for *context* and it hosts a couple of cool objects.
 Mainly the current entity to which this script belongs.
-If you create a new script you can read the comments for other objects it contains.[/alert]
+If you create a new script you can read the comments for other objects it contains.</div>

 As a parameter to the rotation around the Y axis we give it <strong>0.75 * ctx.world.tpf</strong>.